mohsenil85/cron-next/README.md

 very helpful, and it would just be so much easier to just ask someone.
 Given more time, I am confident I could have at least solved this.

+Considerations
+---

+I don't feel very good about this code.
+Given the chance I would re-write it from top to bottom.
+Problems that need to be solved are:

+    + Better regex/parsing of the files
+    + Return an object instead of just printing stuff to screen
+    + Calling an object with a list as a parameter is too brittle